andreramolivaz/BankTweetBiosphere/README.md

 ## Documentation

 You can find the detailed report of the project [here](https://andreramolivaz.github.io/Checkers-documentation/).

-An interactive graphs of the data analyzed is also avaiable [here](https://andreramolivaz.github.io/Checkers-documentation/).
+An interactive network graphs is also avaiable [here](https://andreramolivaz.github.io/CT0540-graph/).